JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/c_5_m_1_f0_200_I_4_spectrum.png", "Plot of the amplitude spectrum of an FM sound generated with carrier frequency equal to 1000 Hz, modulator frequency equal to 200 Hz and modulation index equal to 4.
 The partials occupy an 2000-hertz bandwidth." %}
 _Figure {% increment figureId20250301  %}.
 Magnitude spectrum of an FM sound where $f_C = 1000 \text{ Hz}$, $f_M = 200 \text{ Hz}$, and $I=4$._

-As you can see, the spectrum got so wide that it expanded over to negative frequencies which means that these frequencies got reflected back and hence the spectrum is no longer symmetric.
-However, it is still harmonic because just the amplitudes of the partials changed after the reflection not their positions.
+As you can hear and see, the spectrum gets so wide that it expands over to negative frequencies.
+Negative frequencies get reflected back and hence the spectrum is no longer symmetric.
+However, it is still harmonic because just the amplitudes of the partials changed after the reflection, not their positions.

 Here, $I=5$.